vinceimbat/vinceimbat/content/understanding.md

 In the Philippines, these three levels are usually explored in academic psychology circles, Eastern spirituality circles, and Christian circles.
 However, [[thoughts/we need a non-academic and non-sectarian discourse in intentional living|we need a non-academic and non-sectarian discourse in intentional living]].

-I study a lot of different subjects and here is [[thoughts/my studying process|my studying process]].
+I study a lot of different subjects and here is [[my studying process|my studying process]].

 The [[thoughts/life area|life areas]] under understanding are the following: